sympy/sympy/doc/src/explanation/glossary.md

     to be confused with {term}`equations <equation>`, which are a specific type of expression with that represents a mathematical equality.

+Expression Tree

+    A *expression tree* is a tree of {term}`expressions <expression>` that constitute an expressions.
+The nodes of the expression tree are expressions and the children of each node are the direct {term}`subexpressions <subexpression>` that constitute that expression.
+    The expression tree of any SymPy expression can be obtained by recursively the {term}`args` property.

 `func`

     *`func` is the function of an {term}`expression`, which can be obtained by